catasto-open/catasto-ingest/docs/development.md

 │ prefect flow/Prefect flow deployment │ applied │         │
 └──────────────────────────────────────┴─────────┴─────────┘

-To execute flow runs from this deployment, start a worker in a separate terminal that pulls work from the 'default' work pool:
+To execute flow runs from this deployment, start a worker in a separate terminal that pulls work from the 'catasto-pool' work pool:

-        $ prefect worker start --pool 'default'
+        $ prefect worker start --pool 'catasto-pool'

 To schedule a run for this deployment, use the following command: